NamanGoel2024/DevOps-Portfolio/01-Linux/readme.md

 16.  date : tells the current date and time
            Where it can be used :
            Redirection :
            date > today.txt : writes the date output to today.txt.
-If some data already                    exists in today.txt file thein it overwrites the data. date >> today.txt : appends the today.txt and writes the data Redirection can be used in many other commands also like ls,pwd, whoami,                etc .
+If some data already exists in today.txt file thein it overwrites the data. date >> today.txt : appends the today.txt and writes the data Redirection can be used in many other commands also like ls,pwd, whoami,etc .

 17. cat : used to concatenate and read
              Syntax : cat fruits vegetables (it will concatenate and prints content of fruits first followed by content of vegetables).
               We can use redirection here like - cat fruits vegetables > groceries
               ** While direction if file not exists it will create it automatically** option -n : it will print line numbers.
 18.  less : it will print the content of file in more interactive UI.
 Preferred for long files.
                Press "g" to reach start of file.
                Press "G" to reach end of file. type "/word" and hit enter to search the word in file.